LoginRadius/docs/content/guide/customize-domain/index.md

 Domain customization allows you to use your domain instead of redirecting your consumers to the LoginRadius domain.
 It will help you maintain consistency and give a frictionless experience to your consumers.

+ Also, enabling this feature removes the security seal of LoginRadius i.e.  Powered by LoginRadius will no longer be visible on your Auth Page (IDX).

 ## Configuration

 ### Step 1: Register Your Domain